 Cost of getting to the start of the Everest Base Camp Trek

-The trek to base camp starts at the small village of Lukla in the Himalayas, there is no road leading all the way here and flying is the most common way of getting to Lukla.
+The trek to base camp starts at the small village of Lukla in the Himalayas, there is no road leading all the way here, and flying is the most common way of getting to Lukla.
 It is also possible to get here from Kathamandu with a combination of Jeeps and walking.

 Cost of Flights to Lukla– we reserved our flights with Tara Air in Kathmandu about two weeks ahead without paying.
 We paid $320 per person for our return flights Kathmandu – Lukla.
 Changing the flight dates are easy and free even while trekking.
 Our return date changed during our trek and we phoned Tara from a tea house on the way to change our date.
-I will always recommend you reserve the first flight in the morning since flights from Lukla to get cancelled due to wind very quickly, we have been stuck here for days due to weather conditions.
+I will always recommend you reserve the first flight in the morning since flights from Lukla to get canceled due to wind very quickly, we have been stuck here for days due to weather conditions.

 Go to Lukla overland – We have also walked from Lukla to Salerri (2 days) and took a very long and uncomfortable jeep journey from Salerri to Kathmandu for $20 a couple of years ago when our flight was canceled due to weather conditions.